-In this tutorial learn how to hook up a PWM Dimmer to your single channel LED Lights.
-If you want to have a way to dim your LED lights we have many different types of PWM dimmers to choose from.
+In this tutorial learn how to hook up a PWM Dimmer to your single channel LED Strip Lights and Modules.
+If you want to have a way to dim your LED lights we have many different types of low voltage PWM dimmers to choose from.

 On all of our PWM Product web pages you can find the PWM dimmers maximum wattage load.
 We recommend never pushing any product to the maximum load but instead leave a 10-15% cushion as to not over drive and damage any of the product.
 For example, this PWM Dimmer can handle 96W, subtract 9.6W for the 10% cushion, leaving you with a max load of around 86W.